vodquang96/django-anymail/docs/esps/sendgrid.rst

       message.merge_global_data = {
           'ship_date': "May 15",
       }
-      message.esp_extra = {
-          # Tell Anymail this SendGrid template uses "-field-" to refer to merge fields.
-          # (We could also just set SENDGRID_MERGE_FIELD_FORMAT in our ANYMAIL settings.)
-          'merge_field_format': "-{}-"
-      }

-SendGrid doesn't have a pre-defined merge field syntax, so you must tell Anymail how substitution fields are delimited in your templates.
-There are three ways you can do this:

-  * Set `'merge_field_format'` in the message's
-    :attr:`~anymail.message.AnymailMessage.esp_extra` to a python :meth:`str.format`
-    string, as shown in the example above.
-(This applies only to that particular EmailMessage.)
-  * *Or* set :setting:`SENDGRID_MERGE_FIELD_FORMAT <ANYMAIL_SENDGRID_MERGE_FIELD_FORMAT>`
-    in your Anymail settings.
-This is usually the best approach, and will apply to all messages sent through SendGrid.
-(You can still use esp_extra to override for individual messages.)
-  * *Or* include the field delimiters directly in *all* your :attr:`~anymail.message.AnymailMessage.merge_data` and :attr:`~anymail.message.AnymailMessage.merge_global_data` keys.
-    E.g.: ``{'-name-': "Alice", '-order_no-': "12345"}``.
-    (This can be error-prone, and difficult to move to other ESPs.)

 When you supply per-recipient :attr:`~anymail.message.AnymailMessage.merge_data`, Anymail automatically changes how it communicates the "to" list to SendGrid, so that